Lucia's Blog: 2016-02-14

 What a shame is the ignorance of the Word of God!!

-• Lies: We all know that a lie is a false statement that is deliberately presented as being true.
+• Lies: We all know that a lie is a false statement deliberately presented as true.
 But are we aware that it is a lie when our words are meant to deceive or give a mistaken impression?
 Indeed, it is true, and Satan knows this better than any human being since "he is a liar and the father of lies" (John 8:44).
 "There is no truth in him."
 Satan lied to Even back in the Garden of Eden in Genesis 3.
-God had explicitly commanded man saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”
+God had explicitly commanded man, saying, “You may surely eat of every tree of the garden, but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall surely die.”
 (Genesis 2:16-17).
 In Genesis 3:4, Satan deliberately lied using a false statement saying, “You will not surely die.”
-You see, the devil was astute repeating God's exact words of warning but added one more word, the word NOT.
+You see, the devil was astute, repeating God's exact words of warning but added one more word, the word NOT.
 In like manner, the devil lied to our Lord Jesus by twisting the Word of God when he tried to tempt Jesus, the Son of God.
 Notice what Satan said, "Then the devil took him to the holy city and set him on the pinnacle of the temple and said to him, “If you are the Son of God, throw yourself down, for it is written, ‘He will command his angels concerning you,’ and 'On their hands they will bear you up, lest you strike your foot against a stone.’”
 (Matt.
 4:5-6).
 Satan misused and twisted the Word of God to tempt Christ and make Him sin!

-Today, we are surrounded by many false teachers, purveyors of lies and false doctrines, who will do everything possible to misuse and twist the Word of God for their own purposes and conveniences "which the ignorant and unstable twist to their own destruction, as they do the other Scriptures."
+Today, we are surrounded by many false teachers, purveyors of lies and false doctrines, who will do everything possible to misuse and twist the Word of God for their own purposes and conveniences, "which the ignorant and unstable twist to their own destruction, as they do the other Scriptures."
 (2 Peter 3:16).
 And although they often appear to use Scriptures to back up their teachings, they are lying because they are not teaching the whole truth of God's Word.
-They are deceiving because they are leaving the wrong impression, with their lies.
+They are deceiving because they leave the wrong impression with their lies.
 These false teachers (the devil's instruments of lies here on earth) are merely "untaught and unstable" people who distort God's infallible Word to their destruction.
 Among our enemy's powerful tools, lies are among the most harmful!!

 VII.
 WHAT ARE THE DEVIL'S POWERS?